-Below are 10 things to do in and around Pine Bluff.
+Here are 10 best things to do when you visit the beautiful place of Pine Bluff.

 1. Jefferson County Historical Museum